|

 These grullos are light enough that most

 people would call them "silver grullo."
-Some are true silvers,
+Some are true silvers

-with the creme gene.
-Some are not, and are probably better
+carriers, and are probably better

-termed "light slate."
 Regardless, we would not hold it against

-grullos change so much from season to season and latitude to latitude
+the taffy gene (silver*).
+Since grullos change so much from season to season and latitude to latitude

 (sun fading, rain effects), it is difficult for most people to